DaanDeMeyer/reproc/README.md

   signal handler.

-- When using `process_kill` the child process does not receive a chance to perform cleanup which could result in leaking of resources.
+- When using `process_kill` the child process does not receive a chance to perform cleanup which could result in resources being leaked.
 Chief among these leaks is that the child process will not be able to stop its own child processes.
 Always let a child process exit normally or try to stop it with `process_terminate` before switching to `process_kill`.